unkind58/Project_Footballs_Analysis/README.md

 ## Metrics for comparison
 * Average football price by brand;
-* Old models percentage in overall football proposal;
+* Old models percentage in overall footballs proposal;
-* Futsal footballs percentage in overall football proposal;
+* Futsal footballs percentage in overall footballs proposal;
-* Footballs for artificial grass percentage in overall football proposal;
+* Footballs for artificial grass percentage in overall footballs proposal;
 * Overall features correlation matrix.

 ## How to run ?